From the Fieldwork Supervisors

 Chief Program Officer, Moishe House, Oakland, CA

-The professional field experience requirement of the Hornstein Program is designed to help students develop and refine important career skills that can only be acquired in a setting outside of the classroom.
+The Hornstein Program's professional field experience requirement is designed to help students develop and refine important career skills that can only be acquired in a setting outside of the classroom.
 All Hornstein students spend a minimum of 150 hours working for a Jewish organization prior to graduation, either during the summer after the first year of the program or during their second year.
 Students are given considerable support and latitude in choosing an organization with a mission that matches their interests.
 Stimulating fieldwork projects are carefully designed to provide students with practical experience as well as guidance and mentoring from experienced Jewish professionals.

-Recent Field Experiences
+Recent Field Experience Descriptions

 At Combined Jewish Philanthropies, Boston's federation, a student interested in strategic planning managed a pilot measurement and evaluation project for the federation's strategic funding initiatives.